 2. To identify the improperly mixed batch of concrete.

-The general test procedure of slump test is briefly described below.
+The general test procedure of the slump test is briefly described below.

 1. Mould for the slump test which includes slump cone and non-porous base plate.